8 Best Homeowners Insurance Companies in Kentucky of 2022

-You can ascertain how good a company is after you talk to several different agents when getting policy quotes.
+You can ascertain how good a company is after talking to several agents when getting policy quotes.

 Is the tone of their voice pleasant?
 Do they explain the policy with patience and answer your questions in an informative and helpful way?

-Also, try to find information about a company relating to how fast it can reimburse you for a claim, as well as how easy you can make a claim.
+Also, try to find information about a company relating to how fast it can reimburse you for a claim and how easy it is to make a claim.
 If the claims process is lagging or slow, or if reimbursement takes a long time, that’s a company you don’t want.

-Also look at AM Best, which rates the financial strength of an insurer.
+Also, look at AM Best, which rates an insurer's financial strength.
 If AM Best gives the insurer an A rating or better (A++ is the best), then the company will most likely reimburse you after a claim in a timely and efficient manner.